American Airlines Summary Table

 Frequent international travelers may consider their Oneworld Sapphire status among the best benefits of Platinum and Platinum Pro, since it grants access to partner business class lounges.

-At the top, Executive Platinum has long been respected as one of the highest value airline status levels.
-Last year, though, the major benefit of systemwide upgrades (SWUs) was cut in half from 8 to 4.
+At the top, Executive Platinum has long been respected as one of the highest value airline status levels, but in recent years the major benefit of systemwide upgrades (SWUs) was cut in half from 8 to 4.

 Unique among U.S. airline programs, Executive Platinum grants Oneworld Emerald status, which provides access to partner first class lounges even when flying economy.
 Comparable status with Delta and United only grants business class or similar lounge access, but not first class.